brian-cy-chang/starter-hugo-academic/content/project/politics_twitter/index.md

 ---
-title: A Sentiment Analysis of President Biden's State of the Union (CSE 512 Final Project)
+title: An Interactive Visualization of Sentiment Analysis of President Biden's State of the Union (CSE 512 Final Project)
-summary: To gain insight into how Americans feel about current domestic and foreign policies, we performed sentiment analysis of tweets about the 2022 State of the Union (SOTU).
-As the SOTU covered many topics, such as sanctioning Russia, rising inflation, the COVID-19 pandemic, and the American Rescue Plan, we believe it is a good proxy for important domestic and foreign policies.
+summary: To gain insight into how Americans feel about current domestic and foreign policies, we performed sentiment analysis of tweets about the 2022 State of the Union (SOTU) and created an interactive visualization of the results on an Albers projection of North America.

 tags:
 - Data Visualization
 - Software Engineering
 - Natural language processing
+- Sentiment analysis

 date: "2022-05-25T00:00:00Z"